 Dan says reality is shaped like the high-dimensional torus, and describes that shape as a circle swept in a circle swept in a circle.
 A torus is like a donut.

 In the Paradiso, Dante Alighieri describes heaven as a series of concentric circles.
 The highest circle is beyond the material plane and is the abode of God.
 Here he understands predestination and comprehends the full glory of the divine trinity.

 Ezekiel describes wheels within wheels like gyroscopes which are the chariots of gods, encircled with eyes.

-I subscribe to r/Psychonauts, a subreddit where people describe psychedelic experiences.
+For research I subscribe to r/Psychonauts, a subreddit where people describe psychedelic experiences.
 In that link they describe understanding cognition and reality as a torus.

-In my senior thesis I describe the De Bruijn Hypertorus, a combinatorial object in discrete mathematics which contains every possible combination of binary elements with length two in any number of dimensions.
+In my senior thesis I describe the De Bruijn Hypertorus, a combinatorial object in discrete mathematics which contains every possible combination of binary elements with length two in any finite number of dimensions.

 But anyway, who knows.
 Keep eating your worms.